-The Housing Indicator Tool: a Scorecard for Measuring the Region’s Progress Towards Meeting Housing Needs (HIT) is a one-of-a-kind platform that will provide the most up-to-date information on housing production across the region, and allow members and industry stakeholders to: track local efforts to produce and preserve affordable rental housing; hold public & private sectors accountable for making progress on expanding housing options; and provide a high-level evaluation on the effectiveness of local programs and policies intended to bolster affordable housing production.
+The Housing Indicator Tool (HIT) is a one-of-a-kind platform that will provide the most up-to-date information on housing production across the region, and allow members and industry stakeholders to: track local efforts to produce and preserve affordable rental housing; hold public & private sectors accountable for making progress on expanding housing options; and provide a high-level evaluation on the effectiveness of local programs and policies intended to bolster affordable housing production.
 The best part about the HIT is that it holds ALL HAND members accountable to addressing the Capital Region’s affordable housing crisis.

 How does it work?

 The main components of the tool will be made up of specific outcomes and inputs, which include the following:

 - Measures of housing production (i.e. is the local jurisdiction producing enough housing overall?)

 - Level of racial/ethnic residential segregation/integration (a measure of access broadly to housing opportunities within the jurisdiction)

 - Inclusionary housing – whether or not the local jurisdiction has a mandatory or voluntary inclusionary housing program whereby the local jurisdiction requires or incentivizes the production of below market rate units as part of market-rate developments.

 - Local housing trust fund – whether or not the local jurisdiction has a local housing trust fund, if it is currently funded and the total amount in the fund.

 - Property tax, impact fee and/or other tax or fee abatements or exemptions – whether or not the local jurisdiction offers property tax, impact fee or other abatements or exemptions to rental housing projects that include committed affordable housing units.

 - Public land- whether or not the local jurisdiction makes publicly-owned land available for affordable housing.